 The standard engine was the LC4 125 bhp 4.1 liter/252 ci V6 with a Rochester four-barrel carburetor.
 Optional power included the LV2 140 bhp 5.0 liter/307 ci V8 with a Rochester four-barrel carburetor at no additional charge and the (don’t do it!)
 LF9 105 bhp 5.7 liter/350 ci diesel V8 ($825).
 A four-speed automatic transmission with overdrive was standard with all three engines.
 The Toronado was not light—curb weight was 3,705 pounds—so even with the more powerful V8, 0-60 mph took about 13 seconds.
 With the gasoline V8, mileage was rated at 16 city/27 highway by the standards of the day; with the 21.1-gallon fuel tank, Toronado owners could expect to travel about 400 miles with a 10% fuel reserve.

 Third-generation Toronados from 1979 to 1985 have a following, though (a little strangely) models after 1980 are not rated in Hagerty’s valuation tools.
-These Toronados sometimes show up for sale in the Hemmings Motor News classifieds and on eBay Motors.
-When I wrote this blog entry in July 2017, Hemmings was listing a 1983 Toronado Brougham with a champagne exterior and red cloth seats for $9,900.
+These Toronados sometimes show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this blog entry in March 2025, Hemmings is listing a 1983 Toronado with an Autumn Red Firemist exterior, a white vinyl top, red leather seats, and 26,000 miles for $17,500.

 I like these big front-wheel-drive coupes, though I think the Toronado may have too closely resembled the Eldorado for its own good—something that had not been true in the 1960s.
 Make mine Medium Slate Firemist, please.